-- Early menstruation: Women who being menstruation prior to the age of 10 are at a higher risk for fibroids than women who started menstruating after the age of 10.
+- Early menstruation: Women who begin menstruation prior to the age of 10 are at a higher risk for fibroids than women who started menstruating after the age of 10.

 - Birth control: Taking birth control pills can make fibroids grow more quickly because of the increased estrogen level in the body.
 Foods that are high in estrogen, and hormone-disrupting chemicals that mimic estrogen may also play a role in the development of fibroids.

 Doctors aren’t exactly sure what causes fibroids, but research and clinical experience point to a few factors likely contributing to the development of uterine fibroids.
-(5) Since fibroids run in families, fibroids appear to be genetic.
+(5) Fibroids seem to grow from a single smooth muscle cell, but then continue expanding where they shouldn’t.
+Since fibroids run in families, fibroids appear to be genetic to some extent.
 For example, identical twins are more likely to both have fibroids than nonidentical twins.
 Many fibroids also contain changes in genes that are different from the genes in normal uterine muscle cells.

-Hormones are another root cause.
+Hormone imbalances are another root cause of fibroids.
 Estrogen and progesterone hormones are responsible for stimulating the growth of the uterine lining each month in preparation for a possible pregnancy.
 Estrogen and progesterone also appear to promote the growth of fibroids, which contain more estrogen and progesterone receptors than normal uterine muscle cells.
 Another reason this hormone theory makes sense is the fact that fibroids tend to shrink after a woman goes through menopause.
 Menopause coincides with a decline in a woman’s hormone levels.

 Fibroids vs Polyps

-- Fibroids are made up of hard muscle tissue that grow within the hard muscle tissue of the uterus.
+- Fibroids are made up of hard muscle tissue that grow within the myometrium lining of the uterus.

 - Polyps are made of endometrial tissue and are malleable, stemming from the inner lining of the uterus.